-Standard Interface Enhanced Interface Function Number Must be 5 Data String Preallocated target string the size of your host presentation space.
+Standard Interface Enhanced Interface Function Number Must t be 5 Data String Preallocated target string the size of your host presentation space.
 This can vary depending on how your host presentation space is configured.
-When t Set Session Parameters (9) function with the EAB option is issued, the length of the data string must be at least twice the length of the presentation space.
-Length NA (the length of the host presentation space is implied).
+When the Set Session Parameters (9) ) function with the EAB option is is- sued, the length of the data string mu st be at least twice the length of the presentation space.
+Length NA (the length of the host presentation on space is implied).
+PS Position NA.